 Nancy Fischer joined the faculty in fall 2005.
-She is an associate professor of sociology and teaches in the sociology department, the metro-urban studies program, the women’s studies program, and the environmental studies program.
-She is Augsburg’s current director of the metro-urban studies program.
+She is an associate professor of sociology and teaches in the Sociology department, the Urban Studies program, the Gender, Sexuality and Women’s Studies program, and the Environmental Studies program.
+She is Augsburg’s current director of the Urban Studies program.

-Nancy’s research and teaching are in the areas of urban sociology, sexuality, and culture.
-At Augsburg, she currently is teaching Introduction to Human Society, Human Community and the Modern Metropolis, Race, Class & Gender, Sociology of Sexualities, Sociology of Law, and the study abroad course Sustainable Cities in North America.
-“I think if I had to choose favorites, my favorite courses are in urban sociology and sociology of sexuality.
+Nancy’s research and teaching are in the areas of sexualities, sociology of culture and urban sociology.
+At Augsburg, she currently is teaching Introduction to Sociology, City Life: Introduction to Urban Sociology, Race, Class & Gender, Sociology of Sexualities, Sociology of Law, City and Regional Planning, and The City and Environment Keystone and the study abroad course Sustainable Cities in North America.
+“I think if I had to choose favorites, my favorite courses are in urban sociology and sociology of sexualities.
 I like teaching urban sociology because I’ve lived in different kinds of places – I grew up in rural North Dakota, later lived in Washington DC and Boca Raton, FL – so I have rural, urban and suburban experiences to draw from when I’m in the classroom.
 I really love cities.
 Growing up in a rural area, I always associated the city with fun, excitement, art and culture.
 My enthusiasm for the urban environment has never left me.
-Also, I have a great time when I teach Sociology of Sexuality because it is the class where I can really see students’ sociological imaginations develop – we normally don’t think about all the ways that sex and our sexual identities are socially produced and it’s fascinating to explore that process in the classroom.”
+Also, I have a great time when I teach Sociology of Sexualities because it is the class where I can really see students’ sociological imaginations develop – we normally don’t think about all the ways that sex and our sexual identities are socially produced and it’s fascinating to explore that process in the classroom.”

 Nancy is the former chair of the American Sociological Association’s Section on Sexualities.
 She is the co-editor of Introducing the New Sexuality Studies: Original Essays and Interviews for Routledge.
-The second edition of the Introducing the New Sexuality Studies will be available in March 2011.
-She published “Oedipus Wrecked?
-A Case Study on the Moral Boundaries of Incest”in Gender & Society (2003) and an entry on incest in The Greenwood Encyclopedia of Love, Courtship & Sexuality through History (2008).
-She has written a number of book reviews for The American Journal of Sociology, Contemporary Sociology, The Journal of Sex Research and Gender & Society.
+The third edition of the Introducing the New Sexuality Studies will be available in March 2016.

 - B.A.
 Hamline University (International Relations, Sociology)